-The Dave & Buster's Entertainment, Inc. 2010 Management Incentive Plan ("2010 Stock Incentive Plan") provides for the granting of options to acquire stock in D&B Entertainment to certain of our employees, outside directors and consultants.
+The Dave & Buster's Entertainment, Inc. 2010 Management Incentive Plan ("2010 Stock Incentive Plan") provided for the granting of options to acquire stock in D&B Entertainment to certain of our employees, outside directors and consultants.
 The options are subject to either time-based vesting or performance-based vesting.
-Options granted under the 2010 Stock Incentive Plan terminate on the ten-year anniversary of the grants.
+Options granted under the 2010 Stock Incentive Plan terminate on the ten-year anniversary of the date of grant.
+All performance-based options outstanding prior to our IPO were vested in connection with our IPO.
+Upon adoption of the 2014 Stock Incentive Plan, no further grants are permitted under the 2010 Stock Incentive Plan.